wso2-attic/ballerina-integrator/README.md

 ![alt text](images/samplescenario.jpg)

 The two shops are implemented as two separate services named as 'OnlineShopping' and 'LocalShop'.
-When a user calls to 'OnlineShopping' using HTTP request, the request redirected to the 'LocalShop' service without processing the incoming request.
-Also response from the 'LocalShop' is not be processed in 'OnlineShopping'.
-If it processes the incoming request or response from the 'LocalShop', it will no longer a pass-through messaging.
-So messaging between 'OnlineShopping' and 'LocalShop' services act as pass-through messaging.
-The 'LocalShop' service processes the incoming request method such as 'GET', 'POST'.
-Then call to the back-end service, which will give the "Welcome to Local Shop!
+When a user makes a call to 'OnlineShopping' using an HTTP request, the request is redirected to the 'LocalShop' service without processing the incoming request.
+Also the response from the 'LocalShop' is not be processed in 'OnlineShopping'.
+If it processes the incoming request or response from the 'LocalShop', it will no longer be a pass-through messaging method.

+So, messaging between 'OnlineShopping' and 'LocalShop' services act as pass-through messaging.
+The 'LocalShop' service processes the incoming request method such as 'GET' and 'POST'.
+Then it calls the back-end service, which will give the "Welcome to Local Shop!
 Please put your order here....." message.
 So messaging in the 'LocalShop' service is not a pass-through messaging service.

 ## Prerequisites